Form I-9 Acceptable Documents

 Employees may present one of the following unexpired List C documents:

-U.S. Social Security account number card that is unrestricted
+U.S. Social Security account number card

 - NOT VALID FOR EMPLOYMENT